 It's not necessarily a special type of mortgage, but it could get you a better interest rate, a bigger loan, or more flexible borrowing terms.

 There are a number of reasons why mortgage lenders favour borrowers classified as professionals:

-- The structured career path: lenders can not only clearly assess what you’re earning now, but also predict what you can reasonably be expected to earn in the future.
+- The structured career path: Lenders can easily assess your current earnings and predict with some certainty what you can expect to earn in the future.

-- Security: with many professions being public-sector-funded there's an understanding that the professions offer more stable employment prospects than private businesses and entrepreneurial start-ups.
+- Security: with many public-sector-funded professions, there's an understanding that the professions offer more stable employment prospects than private businesses and entrepreneurial start-ups.
 Economic downturns are also less likely to impact your job security.

-- Stability: having invested heavily in your own training and professional development, and hopefully enjoying some autonomy and role-direction, you're less likely to jack it all in and become a house-painter.
+- Stability: having invested heavily in your training and professional development, you're less likely to change your career and take a job with a lower income.

-- Employability: internationally-recognised professional qualifications make it easier for you to find a new job if you're relocating or looking for promotion.
+- Employability: internationally-recognised professional qualifications make it easier to find a new job if you're relocating or looking for a promotion.

 The careers which usually allow you to apply for a professional mortgage are:

 - medical doctors